-Whether you are a neophyte trying to claw your way into the industry, a seasoned amateur trying to find a great value, or a grizzled professional simply in need to true, studio-quality cans, the Beyerdynamic DT 770 Pro 250 Ohms has something for everyone.
+Whether you’re a neophyte trying to claw your way into the industry, a seasoned amateur trying to find great value, or a grizzled professional simply in need of true, studio-quality cans, the Beyerdynamic DT 770 Pro 250 Ohms has something for everyone.

-To be clear and before we get into a lengthier digression regarding the pros and cons of these headphones, none of the cons should be taken as a universal flaw.
+To be clear, and before I get into a lengthier digression regarding the pros and cons of these headphones, none of the cons should be taken as a universal flaw.

-This where a pair of can lives of dies, and for the DT 770, you should expect a long and healthy life.
+I believe this is where a pair of headphones lives or dies, and for the DT 770, you should expect a long and healthy life!

-When looking for studio or monitor headphones, you should definitely not try to find a pair that you would use for casual listening as that is not their intended purpose.
+When looking for studio or monitor headphones, you definitely SHOULD NOT try to find a pair you would use for casual listening as that is NOT their intended purpose.

-This holds true for the DT 770 Pro as the sound quality is designed for accurate and analytical replication — not simply to jam out.
+This holds true for the DT 770 Pro, since the audio quality is designed for accurate and analytical replication — not simply to jam out.

 That is not to say that these headphones would perform poorly in that context, but the high impedance will definitely limit the source hardware to get the most out of them.

-Keep in mind, this will not actually affect the sound quality itself, but when connected to certain devices–especially those without amplification features–these cans can be fairly quiet.
+Remember that this will not affect the audio quality itself; however, when connected to certain devices, especially those without a headphone amp or other amplification features, these cans can be fairly quiet.

-Every nuance, every voice, and yes, every mistake or artifact will be nigh-perfectly replicated such that you may experience the sensation of hearing music you have listened to a million time before as though it were the first time.
+Every nuance, every voice, and yes, every mistake or artifact will be PERFECTLY replicated.
+I can tell you that you can experience the sensation of hearing music you have already listened to a million times as though it was the first time.

-Though, it should be noted that the DT 770 Pro does aim, and succeed, at providing a somewhat specialized soundscape.
+However, it should be noted that the DT 770 Pro does aim and succeed at providing a somewhat specialized soundscape.

-Specifically, these headphones are not the best option if you are a bass head.
+Specifically, I would say these headphones are not the best option if you are a bass head.

-In practice, these headphones can easily pass the 4 to 5-hour mark without giving you the slightest bit of wear fatigue.
+In practice, I can assure you that these headphones can EASILY pass the 4 to 5-hour mark without giving you the slightest bit of wear fatigue.

-That said, you will likely want to give your ears a chance to periodically air out as the DT 770 Pro are designed to offer decent, though not perfect, noise isolation of up to 18 dB.
+That said, I also suggest that you still give your ears a chance to periodically air out as the DT 770 Pro is designed to offer decent, though not perfect, noise isolation of up to 18 dB.

-As such, airflow is restricted to ensure the sound quality is not compromised by ambient noise.
+As such, airflow is restricted to ensure the audio quality is not compromised by ambient noise.

-If you were not otherwise abreast of Beyerdynamic, you might be interested to know that they have manufactured in Germany — a country renowned for its attention to detail and quality of build for their products.
+If you were not otherwise abreast of Beyerdynamic, you might be interested to know that they manufacture their products in Germany — a country renowned for its attention to detail and quality of build for their products.

 For the DT 770 Pro, all of those benign stereotypes are only proven accurate as these headphones are legitimately impressive.

-First, as already mentioned, the headband features a steel spring.
+First, as I’ve already mentioned, the headband features a steel spring.

 While this ensures that the headphones will not jostle from their position, it also means that you do not have to worry about the spring losing its rigidity.

-The ear cups too are somewhat unusual in that they are more or less upholstered in a faux leather-like material that is likely either polyurethane or polyvinyl chloride.
+The ear cups are somewhat unusual for me in that they are more or less upholstered in a faux leather-like material that is likely either polyurethane or polyvinyl chloride.

-Altogether, the DT 770 Pro is a great pair of headphones that is built to last.
+Altogether, the DT 770 Pro is a great pair of headphones that are built to last.

-That said, even if something happens to them, you do not have to worry about going out and replacing the entire product, because every part and component of the DT 770 Pro is replaceable.
+That said, even if something happens to them, I assure you that you don’t do not have to worry about going out and replacing the entire product because every part and component of the DT 770 Pro is replaceable.

-In fact, this is arguably why they can conceivably last forever and is definitely a less common feature among professional-grade studio or monitor headphones.
+In fact, I’d argue this is why they can conceivably last FOREVER and is definitely a less common feature among professional-grade studio or monitor headphones.

-If you have worked at the highest levels of music production, then you will not be misled into believing that the Beyerdynamic DT 770 Pro can truly compete with a set of cans that cost almost, if not more than, $1000.
+If you’ve worked at the highest levels of music production, then you will not be misled into believing that the Beyerdynamic DT 770 Pro can truly compete with a set of cans that cost almost, if not more than, $1000.

-Of course, even if you do have experience using elite headphones, you are unlikely to find many quibbles with the DT 770 Pro either.
+Of course, even if you have experience using elite headphones, I’m confident that you are unlikely to find many quibbles with the DT 770 Pro.